Treatment of Acute Glaucoma in Germany

 You can undergo your treatment in one of the following hospitals: University Hospital Rechts der Isar Munich, University Hospital Frankfurt am Main, or University Hospital Ulm.

 The Booking Health company will take care of the organization of your trip to Germany.
-We will recommend the most suitable clinic, immediately make an appointment for your treatment, help you to prepare your documents and obtain a visa, take care of your flights and accommodation, provide you with interpreting services, and coordinate all diagnostic and treatment procedures.
+We will recommend the most suitable clinic, immediately make an appointment for your treatment, help you prepare your documents and obtain a visa, take care of your flights and accommodation, provide you with interpreting services, and coordinate all diagnostic and treatment procedures.
 For any questions during your stay in Germany, you will be consulted by a personal medical coordinator.

 Emergency care

-- a rapid intraocular pressure lowering;
+- a rapid intraocular pressure-lowering;

 Whenever required, doctors carry out symptomatic treatment with analgesics and antiemetics.

-The purpose of a rapid intraocular pressure lowering is, first of all, the prevention of complications and a rapid symptom relief.
+The purpose of rapid intraocular pressure lowering is, first of all, the prevention of complications and rapid symptom relief.
 An additional benefit is the reduction of corneal edema, which facilitates the elimination of the pupillary block.

 - topical beta-blockers;